aws-samples/aws-big-data-blog/aws-blog-event-driven-batch-analytics/README.md

 ### Getting Started

 1. Create S3 bucket.
-This is the bucket where you would store Spark aggregation job configurations and also the the final packaged jar
+This is the bucket where you would maintain data and configurations for testing the sample implementation provided here

  ```
   aws s3 mb <<S3_EDBA_BUCKET>>
   ```
 2. Create  [Amazon RDS Mysql 5.7.x instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html)
 3. Update [lambda function properties](src/main/resources/edba_lambda_config.properties) with your MySQL endpoint, username and password
 4. Create EMR cluster with tag "edba=true".
 When submitting aggregation jobs to the cluster the "Aggregation Job Submission” layer lambda function will look for the active clusters that have this tag.
-If you wish to use to a different tag, update [lambda function properties](src/main/resources/edba_lambda_config.properties) to reflect the same
+If you wish to use to a different tag, update [lambda function properties](src/main/resources/edba_lambda_config.properties) to reflect the same.
+If you plan to use an existing cluster with similar configuration below, just [add the tag](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-plan-tags-add.html) "edba=true"

   ```
     aws emr create-cluster --name “MY_EDBA_CLUSTER" --release-label emr-5.0.0 --use-default-roles --ec2-attributes KeyName=my-key --applications Name=Hadoop Name=Spark --region my-region --instance-groups InstanceGroupType=MASTER,InstanceCount=1,InstanceType=m3.xlarge InstanceGroupType=CORE,InstanceCount=3,InstanceType=m3.xlarge  --tags edba=true